ljvmiranda921/ljvmiranda921.github.io/projects/_posts/2020-03-31-cellular-sprites.md

 ### Building the language through Seagull

-When I first started programming Game of Life, I noticed that there are none to few generic implementations of it in Python&mdash; most are one-off solutions.
+As with the idea of emergence, I want to start by building fundamental units that I can configure into a more complex system.
+Unfortunately, there are none to few generic implementations of it in Python&mdash; most are one-off solutions.
-As someone with a penchant for creating tools, I built **Seagull**, a framework for defining Game of Life simulations[^1].
+Looking back, I'd say that it was a good problem: the absence of a framework allowed me to create my own.

-I decided to create a framework because I want to have a language that makes it easier to express how cellular automata is done.
-To achieve this, it's important to think of "verbs" that map to the experimentation lifecycle:
-*create* a board, *put* an automaton, *run* the simulation, etc. These action words are then manifested through Seagull's API.
+For this framework, I want to have a language that makes it easier to express how cellular automata is done.
+To achieve this, it's important to think of "verbs" that map to the experimentation lifecycle: *create* a board, *put* an automaton, *run* the simulation, etc. These action words are then manifested through Seagull's API.

 I'm satisfied with the API design for I can see how expressive and extensible it can be for future use-cases.
 For example, even if I have a preset number of